gingerbeardman/gingerbeardman.github.io/_posts/2018-05-05-sony-reader-exceptional-internal-memory-state-formatting-workaround.md

 ---
 I get a strange error from time-to-time on my Sony Reader (PRS-650).

-After the Reader powers up, it does the busy spinner and then says:
+After the Reader powers up, or comes out of transfer mode, it does the busy spinner and then says:

     +---------------------------------------+
     | Exceptional internal memory state     |